CenturyLinkCloud/PublicKB/Managed Services/managed-backup-frequently-asked-questions.md

 **Q: As a customer can I request on-demand backups out of the normal scheduled jobs?**

-A: This is possible via a request to Support.
+A: This is possible through a request to the Client Service Center at 1-888-638-6771.
 The backup will have the standard product feature of 2 weeks retention at the local data center and a simultaneous copy at the secondary data center.

 **Q: Is hot backup offered in Managed Backup for (a) databases and for (b) Exchange?
 What options/suggestions are available?**